yoratoni/celk/README.md

 as the bottleneck is still the ECDSA algorithm, but to at least, not make it the bottleneck later, when the ECDSA algorithm will be improved.

-Here's a table that show the reserved spaces (in bytes):
+Here's a table that shows the reserved spaces (in bytes):
 | Step           | ID     | Start index | End index   | Length |
 |----------------|--------|-------------|-------------|--------|
 | `SECP256K1`    | `PBL`  | `000`       | `065`       | `65`   |